omnibyte-tech/.github/profile/README.md

 ![Logo](https://nathanpowell.uk/img/ZEWO9/lixAHIFU44.png/raw)
 # Welcome to TrackSim!

-From the developers behind Prime Logistics and CHub, we bring you TrackSim.
+From the developers behind Prime Logistics, we bring you TrackSim.
 A job logging solution for American Truck Simulator and Euro Truck Simulator 2 that processes the game data and sends it straight to your Drivers Hub with no fuss!

 **Gone are the days of trying to create your own solution...**